-- Survey return rates of 72% for the combined middle/high school sample were the highest in the ten history of similar survey efforts. - Required Health Education - Required health education was reported taught in 98% or ninth grades, 21% of tenth grades, 9% or eleventh grades and 9% of twelfth grades. - Health Education Coordination - Nearly one-half (48%) of respondents stated that coordination was the responsibility of a health education teacher. - Fifty-nine percent of respondents reported the existence of such advisory groups at their schools. - Physical Education and Physical Activity Programs - All respondents (100%) students failing required physical education were required to repeat the class. - Seventy-three percent of respondents reported that physical activity was not used as punishment in the physical education. - Ninety -seven percent of respondents reported that a newly hired physical education teacher or specialist was required to be certified, licensed, or endorsed by the state in physical education. - Approximately one-half of respondents (55%) reported that students had the opportunity to participate in intramural activities. - Only 11% of respondents reported school provision of transportation for students participating in after-school intramural of physical activity clubs. - Ninety-three percent of respondents said that school facilities were used for community-sponsored sports or physical activity programs.
+- Survey return rates of 72% for the combined middle/high school sample were the highest in the ten history of similar survey efforts. - Required Health Education - Ninety-six percent respondents reported that health education was required in their school. - Eighty-nine percent of respondents stated the required health education was taught in combination with physical education. - Fifty-six percent of respondents reported that students took three required health education courses in their school. - Health Education Coordination - Nearly one-half (46%) of respondents stated that coordination was the responsibility of a health education teacher. - Sixty-four percent of respondents reported the existence of such advisory groups at their schools. - Physical Education and Physical Activity Programs - Virtually all respondents (97%) reported that required physical education in their schools. - Seventeen percent of respondents stated that students failing required physical education were required to repeat the class. - Seventy-seven percent of respondents reported that physical activity was not used as punishment in the physical education. - Ninety -four percent of respondents reported that a newly hired physical education teacher or specialist was required to be certified, licensed, or endorsed by the state in physical education.

-- Tobacco Prevention Policies - All (100%) of respondents reported that tobacco use in all forms (cigarettes, cigars, pipes, and smokeless tobacco) was prohibited for students while two-thirds (66%) reported prohibitions for faculty/staff and visitors. - Tobacco use was generally prohibited in school buildings for everyone but in other circumstances prohibitions generally existed in only about one-half of reporting schools. - All respondents reported the existence of procedures to inform students, faculty/staff and visitors about policies prohibiting tobacco use. - Fifty-six percent of respondents reported providing referrals for students for tobacco cessation while only 14% reported doing so for faculty and staff. - Approximately 94% of respondents reported that tobacco advertising was prohibited on all school property and in school-sponsored media. - Nutrition-related Policies and Practices - Seventy-five percent of respondents reported that students had 20 minutes of more to eat lunch. - Thirty-seven percent of respondents reported that their school or district had policies requiring fruits or vegetables as choice options at school events where food was available. - Virtually all respondents (96%) reported that students could purchase snack foods and beverages from vending machines on school grounds. - Seventy-two percent reported that students could purchase snack foods before school, 39% during school and 57% after school. - Violence Prevention - All schools (100%) required visitor check in, virtually all schools (98%) used some form of professional security during the school day and most (84%) maintained closed campuses.
+- Approximately three-quarters of respondents (72%) reported that students had the opportunity to participate in intramural activities. - Only 16% of respondents reported school provision of transportation for students participating in after-school intramural of physical activity clubs. - Ninety-six percent of respondents said that school facilities were used for community-sponsored sports or physical activity programs. - Tobacco Prevention Policies - Virtually all (98%) respondents reported that their school had a policy prohibiting tobacco use. - Tobacco use was generally prohibited in school buildings for everyone but in other circumstances prohibitions existed in only about one-half of reporting schools. - Forty-five percent of respondents reported providing referrals to smoking cessation programs for students while only 17% reported doing so for faculty and staff. - Ninety-two percent of respondents reported that tobacco advertising was prohibited at school events. - Eighty-six percent of respondents reported that students were prohibited from wearing tobacco brand-name apparel in school. - Nutrition-related Policies and Practices - Nine percent of respondents reported that their school or district had policies requiring fruits or vegetables as choice options at school events where food was available. - Eighty percent of respondents reported that students could purchase snack foods and beverages from vending machines on school grounds. - Nineteen percent reported that students could purchase snack foods before school, 20% during school and 71% after school.

-- Two-thirds (64%) conducted routine bag, desk and locker checks and about onehalf (46%) used metal detectors. - Virtually all (99%) of respondents reported the existence of a written plan to respond to violence at their school. - Asthma Management Activities - Virtually all schools allowed asthmatic students immediate access to medications (97%) and encouraged full participation in physical education activities (95%). - Two thirds of schools (68%) reported efforts of identify and track students with asthma. - HIV Infection Policies - Sixty-one percent of respondents reported to have written policies regarding students or staff with HIV infection or AIDS.
+- Violence Prevention - All schools (100%) required visitor check in, virtually all schools (98%) maintained closed campuses and most (71%) used some form of professional security during the school day. - Two-thirds (67%) conducted routine bag, desk and locker checks and about onethird (34%) used metal detectors. - Virtually all (99%) of respondents reported the existence of a written plan to respond to violence at their school. - Asthma Management Activities - Virtually all schools allowed asthmatic students immediate access to medications (96%) and encouraged full participation in physical education activities (94%). - Two thirds of schools (68%) reported having Asthma Action Plans for all students with asthma. - HIV Infection Policies - Fifty-five percent of respondents reported to have written policies regarding students or staff with HIV infection or AIDS.

-SUMMARY REPORT 2002 SCHOOL HEALTH EDUCATION PROFILE SCHOOL PRINCIPALS (9-12)
+SUMMARY REPORT 2002 SCHOOL HEALTH EDUCATION PROFILE SCHOOL PRINCIPALS (6 - 9)